Rev. March 31, 2018

 PLP has called the EBD the “cornerstone” of the permitting process.
-This is likely because it includes many of the same topics and data that would appear in an Environmental Impact Statement (EIS), the document used by government permitters to review proposals before mine permits are granted.
+This is likely because it includes many of the same topics and data that will appear in an Environmental Impact Statement (EIS), the document used by government permitters to review proposals before mine permits are granted.
 However, an EIS would also include other components, such as an analysis of how the mine plan would impact the environment, and a range of alternative actions that would cause fewer impacts.
-Baseline data such as that included in the EBD is also typically used to support engineering designs as a mine plan is being formulated.
+Baseline data such as that included in the EBD is also typically used to support engineering designs included with a mine plan.
 Read the Pebble Watch Explores EBD guide for an overview.
 Find the original EBD here.

 What is the Keystone Center?

 Keystone is a nonprofit organization based in Keystone, Colo.
 It was engaged by the Pebble Limited Partnership to conduct an independent stakeholder assessment and science panels on the proposed Pebble mine.
 As part of the panels, third-party scientists reviewed and commented on environmental baseline studies conducted by PLP.
 Despite its funding, Keystone has maintained that it is independent.
 Proceedings of panels organized by Keystone in October 2012 and May 2013 are available to view online.

 How do we know that the science is adequate to create a mine plan?

 The main scientific documents available so far that are associated with the Pebble project — PLP’s EBD and EPA’s Bristol Bay watershed assessment — have both been challenged publicly, and their accuracy has been a matter of public debate.